 Painting Canvas Wall Art Murals

-surely has it’s rewards in more ways than one.
-Oh and by the way I’ll be posting about the next two wall art panels I have started where I am custom designing a floral motif which will be hand painted inspired from a fabric design on two hall chairs for the same client.
+surely has it’s rewarding in more ways than one in this Naples Fl Gray Oaks Mural Projects.
+Oh and by the way I’ll be posting about the next two wall art panels I have started where I am custom designing a floral motif which will be hand-painted inspired from a fabric design on two hall chairs for the same client.
 So sign up for my newsletter or join the RSS feed this is going to be a really cool design and I wouldn’t want you to miss it.

 Use the links below to see this Gray Oaks mural project from the beginning and please share the posts with everyone I can sure use the traffic!